SUSE Manager for Retail is made up of various components. For more on how these components work together, see retail-network-arch.adoc.

 The SUSE Manager server contains information about infrastructure, network topology, and everything required to automate image deployment and perform day-to-day operations on branches and terminals.
 This can include database entries of registered systems, Salt pillar data for images, image assignments, partitioning, network setup, network services, and more.

 Build hosts can be arbitrary servers or virtual machines.
 They are used to securely build operating system images.
-Build hosts should be based on SUSE Linux Enterprise Server 12 SP3 or SP4.

 Point-of-Service (PoS) terminals can come in many different formats, such as point-of-sale terminals, kiosks, digital scales, self-service systems, and reverse-vending systems.
 Every terminal, however, is provided by a vendor, who set basic information about the device in the firmware.
 SUSE Manager for Retail accesses this vendor information to determine how best to work with the terminal in use.